 International:

-• Sore Fingers Summer Schools, Kingham, Oxfordshire, England: John taught a week-long chromatic autoharp course in April 2002, and the duo presented a midweek concert to the students.
+• Sore Fingers Summer Schools, Kingham, Oxfordshire, England: John has taught week-long autoharp courses there in April 2002, 2012, and 2018, and the duo performed in concert.

-• Autoharp-Themed Cruises, 2004-2006: John taught workshops and the duo performed in concert on the ships for the travel group of autoharp enthusiasts.
-In 2004 and 2005 we enjoyed the sunny skies of the Caribbean, and in 2006 we explored the wilds of Alaska.
+• Autoharp-Themed Cruises, 2004-2018: John teaches workshops and the duo performs in concert on the ships for a travel group of autoharp and dulcimer enthusiasts who travel to various climes in the Caribbean, Alaska, and Europe.

 Regional/National:

-John C. Campbell Folk School, Brasstown, North Carolina: John has taught a week-long beginning autoharp session every March since 2000.
-John and Kathie do the weekly Friday night concert each year, with Jim and Eddie joining them to play as the full band, Mountain Fling.
+John C. Campbell Folk School, Brasstown, North Carolina: John has taught a week-long beginning autoharp session most springs since 2000, and many of their Friday night concerts have featured John, Kathie, and their friends through the years.

 Augusta Heritage Workshops, Elkins, West Virginia: John taught week-long Autoharp Old-Time Repertoire classes in 1994, 1995, 1996, 1998, and 2004; his class regularly fills to capacity.
-In 2007 he will be featured during Spring Dulcimer Week.
+In 2007 and 2010 he was featured during Spring Augusta Week.
 Kathie has been a Guest Instructor in his class, helping with topics such as vocal backup, playing with others, and music theory, in addition to being a staff band member on bass.
 The duo has helped lead workshops and jams and performed at the Augusta Festival.

-Swannanoa Gathering: In 2006 John taught a well-attended and enthusiastic week-long class during Old-Time Week and the duo performed in concert.
+Swannanoa Gathering, North Carolina: Almost every summer since 2006, John has taught well-attended and enthusiastic week-long autoharp classes at two levels during Old-Time Week and the duo has performed in concert.

-Mountain Laurel Autoharp Gathering, Newport, Pennsylvania: Featured performers and workshop leaders in 1992, 1996, and 2000 (with Mountain Fling); taught 3-4 workshops each year; two to three concert appearances each year.
-John has taught workshops in several other years since 1991, and the duo has appeared on stage almost yearly in invitational concerts.
-John is an annual vendor at the festival with his new line of Blue Ridge Autoharps.
-Kathie has joined the festival's Board of Directors.
+Mountain Laurel Autoharp Gathering, Newport, Pennsylvania: We have been featured performers and workshop leaders in 1992, 1996, 2000, 2010, and 2015, both as a duo and with the band Mountain Fling; John has taught 3-4 workshops each time, and we have made two to three concert appearances each time.
+John has taught workshops in many other years since 1991, and the duo has appeared on stage almost yearly in invitational concerts.
+John is an annual vendor at the festival with his line of Blue Ridge Autoharps.
+Kathie joined the festival's Board of Directors in 2006 and serves as the festival director.
+John also is one of four luthiers who rotate donating prize autoharps for the prestigious Mountain Laurel Autoharp Championship.

-Willamette Valley Autoharp Gathering, Oregon: John as featured autoharpist in 2001 and 2007, teaching several workshops at this wonderful festival, and the duo performs in concert.
+Willamette Valley Autoharp Gathering, Oregon: John was featured autoharpist in 2001, 2007, and 2010, teaching several workshops at this wonderful festival, and Kathie joined him in concert.

 Summer Solstice Festival, Calabasas, California: Featured performers in 1994, 1995, and 2001; John taught several autoharp workshops and the duo performed on the ongoing concert stage.
 John participated in the autoharp style demonstration.

-Cranberry Dulcimer Gathering, Binghamton, New York: Featured performers in 1992 and July, 2005; John as featured autoharp workshop leader; Kathie teaches hammered dulcimer workshop, and the duo performs in concert.
+Cranberry Dulcimer Gathering, Binghamton, New York: Featured performers in 1992 and 2005; John was featured autoharp workshop leader; Kathie taught hammered dulcimer workshops, and the duo performed in concert.

 Chestnut Ridge Dulcimer Festival, Greensburg, Pennsylvania: In 2001, 2003, and 2005, John and Kathie taught autoharp and hammered dulcimer workshops, respectively, and performed.
 Mountain Fling was featured in 2001 and 2005.